zdyxry/LeetCode/README.md

 - [x] 0230 Kth Smallest Element in a BST
 - [x] 0236 Lowest Common Ancestor of a Binary Tree
 - [x] 0654 Maximum Binary Tree
+- [x] 1372 Longest ZigZag Path in a Binary Tree

 ## Binary Search